 Are there tax benefits?

-Absolutely.
-In leaving a legacy, you may gain significant financial and tax benefits for you and your family, as any gift to charity (including Somerville) in your will is tax-free in the UK.
+Yes.
+In leaving a legacy, you may gain significant tax benefits for you and your family, as any gift to charity (including Somerville) in your will is tax free in the UK.
 The gift is deducted before your estate is valued for tax purposes, so it reduces the inheritance tax your beneficiaries pay.
-Currently, if you leave 10% or more of your estate to charities, your friends and family will also benefit from a 10% discount on inheritance tax (36% instead of 40%).
+Currently, if you leave 10% or more of your estate to charity, your friends and family will also benefit from a 10% discount on inheritance tax (36% instead of 40%).

 These benefits vary internationally, so please contact us to learn more about making a gift from outside the UK.
 In particular, the United States has many tax-efficient options, and although we always recommend you consult a financial advisor, we can answer general questions and point you to helpful resources.